openx/mobile-android-sdk-doc/info/android-sdk-impression-tracking.md

 ## MRAID

 ### MRAID 2.0 Creative
-The SDK broadcasts the `mraid.viewableChange()` event when the ad becomes rendered.
+SDK broadcasts the `mraid.viewableChange()` event when the ad becomes rendered.
 It means that for proper impression tracking with MRAID the creative's code for tracking impression must depend on `mraid.isViewable()`.
 For example:

 ``` javascript